Project Structure

 Key Concept: Automatic Discovery

-naming pattern as a workflow step.
-You don't need to manually register steps - just create a file with the right naming pattern and Motia will find it.
+Motia automatically discovers and registers any file that follows the .step. naming pattern as a workflow step, regardless of where it's located in your steps/ or src/ directories.
+No manual registration required - just create a file with the right naming pattern and Motia will find it.

 Discovery Rules